suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.NuGet.Quality.Dev

 The target quality when updating quality on the Developer stack.
 This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Test1

 The target quality when updating quality on the Test 1 stack.
 This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Test2

 The target quality when updating quality on the Test 2 stack.
 This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Stage

 The target quality when updating quality on the Staging stack.
 This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Prod

 The target quality when updating quality on the Production stack.
 This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

+## Integrations

-### Carpenter.GitHub.ServiceConnection
+### Carpenter.GitHub.ServiceConnection (gitHubServiceConnection)

 The service connection to use when executing GitHub tasks.
-This value is set byt the `gitHubServiceConnection` parameter.
+This value is set by the `gitHubServiceConnection` parameter when `pipelineOperations` contains **AddGitHubRelease**.

-### Carpenter.Git.AddTagOnDevMain (addGitTagOnDevMain)

-If true, git sources are tagged with the build number on Developer Finalize against the main branch.
-This value is set by the `addGitTagOnDevMain` parameter.
-The default value is **false**.

 ### Carpenter.GitHub.ReleaseOnProd (addGitHubReleaseOnProd)